TimGrt/Ansible-Best-Practices/docs/ansible/collections.md

 ## Creating collections

-A custom collection does not need much, only a `galaxy.yml` and a `meta/runtime.yml` with the following content:
+A custom collection does not need much, only a `README.md`, a `galaxy.yml` and a `meta/runtime.yml` with the following content:

 <div class="grid" markdown>